 MAX():It returns the maximum value of each group.

 This refers to the column or expression where the aggregate_function will be used on

 These are those tables from which you want to retrieve your records.
-There has to at least one table which is listed in the FROM clause.
+There has to at least one table that is listed in the FROM clause.

 E).
 WHERE conditions

 This is optional.
 These refer to the conditions of the records which have to be selected.
 It is necessary to learn how SQL Having vs Where clauses should be used within a database program.